 We found 4 neurologists who accept Blue Advantage Gold HMO 101 near Amarillo, TX.

-Dr. Douglas Lewis is a specialist in neurology (brain & spinal cord disease).
-He has a 4.0 out of 5 star average patient rating.
-He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-Dr. Lewis graduated from Des Moines University, College of Osteopathic Medicine.
+Dr. Douglas Lewis is a neurologist.
+On average, patients gave him a rating of 4.0 stars out of 5.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+Dr. Lewis studied medicine at Des Moines University, College of Osteopathic Medicine.

 Conditions / Treatments